Last Updated on: by

 - Hantaviruses causing HFRS have tropism for cells in the kidneys, and they are found in podocytes in the glomeruli and in tubular epithelial cells of infected patients.

-- In HCPS(Hantavirus Cardio Pulmonary Syndrome) patients, virus can also be found in tubular epithelial cells but usually to a low degree.
+- In HCPS(Hantavirus Cardio Pulmonary Syndrome) patients, the virus can also be found in tubular epithelial cells but usually to a low degree.

 - Studies on biopsy specimens showed inflammatory cellular infiltration close to infected lung endothelial cells in HCPS patients and close to infected kidney cells in HFRS patients.